-On 25 October Cod came up on a large convoy, making several unsucessful attacks.
+On 25 October Cod came upon a large convoy, making several unsuccessful attacks.
 Having expended all of her torpedoes, she shadowed the convoy, providing position reports for another day.

 Arriving back at Pearl Harbor on 7 March 1945, Cod departed on her sixth war patrol on the 24th, with orders to operate in the East China Sea.
 Her primary assignment during this patrol was lifeguard duty, though she didn’t lack for action.
 On 17 April Cod sank a Japanese tug and it tow with gunfire, picking up three survivors in the process.
 On 24 April she attacked a convoy, failing to sink any targets, but becoming the subject of the worst depth charging of her active service career.

-On 25 April, Cod achieved better results, sinking the minesweepr W-41.The following day, 26 April, a fire broke out in Cod‘s after torpedo room.
+On 25 April, Cod achieved better results, sinking the minesweepr W-41.The following day, 26 April, a fire broke out in after torpedo room of the USS Cod.
 One torpedo, already loaded in a tube, was manually ejected when it appeared in danger of being detonated by the fire.
 The fire itself was extinguished through the quick action of the crew.
 One man was lost overboard in the aftermath of the fire while opening the hatch to vent the compartment.
 He would be Cod‘s only combat loss.

 Recently, it was discovered that motion picture footage had been shot during the rescue attempt, and this has been shown on television as part of a History Channel documentary on World War II American submarine operations.

-Turned over to the Cleveland Coordinating Committee for Cod, the aging boat was opened for public tours in May 1976.
-Since that time a tremendous amount of work has been done, so that today Cod sits at her dock in Cleveland as one of the most meticulously restored examples of the Gato Class fleet submarine.
-In 1986, Cod was designated a National Historic Landmark.
+Turned over to the Cleveland Coordinating Committee for the USS Cod, the aging boat was opened for public tours in May 1976.
+Since that time a tremendous amount of work has been done, so that today Cod sits at her dock in Cleveland Ohio as one of the most meticulously restored examples of the Gato-Class submarine.
+In 1986, the USS Cod Submarine Memorial was designated a National Historic Landmark.
 The lowest numbered surviving fleet submarine, Cod is also the only example that has not been modified to provide easier access for visitors, who must still use the original vertical ladders in the forward and after torpedo rooms.